 Many prisons lack a design that allows for effective geriatric care, and there are barriers to those who need palliative care for this growing population.
 Older people incarcerated in the United States are the fastest-growing population in the prison system.
 Unhealthy lifestyles and insufficient health care among imprisoned individuals contribute to the earlier development and rapid progression of a number of illnesses prevalent among older adults.
 This topic also has a deficit of peer-reviewed epidemiologic data.9

 Scheduling medical appointments is one of the most significant obstacles to receiving care.
 In correctional facilities, all movement must be monitored and controlled for security.
 According to a survey conducted by the CDC, 30 of the 45 states surveyed used telemedicine for at least one sort of specialty or diagnostic treatment.
 Patient in prison who receive treatment through telemedicine also report a higher level of perceived satisfaction with the treatment.10 Traditionally, people who are incarcerated who require serious medical attention are transported outside of the correctional facility to hospitals or other care facilities.
 This puts many individuals at risk, including security guards, hospital employees, and visitors to the facility.
 Numerous correctional facilities are located in remote areas, necessitating the transportation of detainees to obtain care.
 Correctional institutions utilize telemedicine to save transportation costs and expand services within the facility.

 Healthy dietary options impact mental and physical health, chronic conditions, and wound healing.
 Therefore, food in prison is a crucial aspect of an incarcerated person's effective rehabilitation and reintegration into society after release.
 Prison food is mostly processed and loaded with cholesterol, sodium, and sugar.
 Fruits are not normally available because they can be turned into prison wine.11 In the United States, a rising number of prisons and organizations are attempting to develop and implement sustainable food programs that will help incarcerated people receive better nutrition.
 Among the recognized benefits of the move are the alleviation of chronic diseases such as diabetes and heart disease, the savings on medications and health care costs, and the improvement of inmate morale.

 Incarcerated people frequently receive dual diagnoses of addiction and mental illness.
 While incarcerated, addressing substance addiction and mental health issues helps reduce relapse and decreases the likelihood of future incarceration.
 Prisons across the country have made a concerted effort to expand and improve access to mental health specialists.
 However, there is a substantial gap in follow-up with a psychiatrist after prison release.
 Correctional facilities have increasingly begun screening inmates on entrance and training all staff on how to interact appropriately with the mentally ill.
 In some jurisdictions, treatment centers for convicts with mental health disorders have been established, employing hundreds of health care professionals such as doctors, nurses, dieticians, occupational and physical therapists, and psychiatrists.6

 Understanding your patients is the first step toward closing care gaps.
 There is also concern among clinicians and correctional nurses that they will be assaulted, and those who have been incarcerated may be hesitant to speak out to their nurse or provider if a correctional officer is present.
 Significant progress has been made over the last decade, but there is still potential for improvement, and it is critical to maintain services that are equivalent to those given in the community, particularly in terms of wound care.

-The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies
+The views and opinions expressed in this blog are solely those of the author, and do not represent the views of WoundSource, HMP Global, its affiliates, or subsidiary companies.